ipni/specs/reader-privacy.md

 * Using the `hash(peerID)` from `ProviderRecordKey`s, the client would decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content.

-By utilising such scheme only a party that knows original CID that is being looked up can decode the protocol, however that CID is never revealed.
+By utilising such scheme only a party that knows original CID can decode the protocol, however that CID is never revealed.

 ### Security